BWHellar/portfolioproject2/README.md

 ## Description

 <<<<<<< HEAD
 This project acts as a showcase of skills acquired during week 2 of Epicodus.
 This will utilize Javascript functions and the Jquery library.
-In addition to this it will also reiterate the usafe of HTMl and CSS functions to style a page.
+In addition to this it will also reiterate the usage of HTMl and CSS functions to style a page.
+This will utilize variables and functions in a clean manner.
 =======

 ## Setup/Installation Requirements